 What would that mean?

-How’s that for making a quick million dollars?
+How’s that for making a quick million dollars on low-hanging fruit?

 The page also adapts to mobile.

-Not only did they boost loading times by about 35%, they also hooked the site up on a fully scalable grid, to make navigation easier.
+Not only did Walmart boost loading times by about 35%, they also hooked the site up on a fully scalable grid, to make navigation easier.

-The design has been improved and holds up to modern user experience criteria.
+Walmart improved its design, ensuring it holds up to modern user experience criteria.

 Furthermore, the website is now responsive and exactly fits itself to custom browser and screen sizes for different kinds of tablets and smartphones.

-They also used A/B split testing to determine what really works and what doesn’t.
-That’s how they came up with this.
+Walmart also used A/B split testing to determine what really works and what doesn’t.

-Collected data showed that removing the “Add to cart” or “View item” button for things that weren’t available to order anyways, drastically improved conversions.
+Collected data showed that removing the “Add to cart” or “View item” button, for things that weren’t available to order anyway, drastically improved conversions.

 This helps shoppers decide what to add to their cart more selectively and thus, boosts conversions.